AlexaDeWit/VentionTest/README.md

 To this end, the "easy route" has been taken of simply using SQLlite3.
 That said, from the perspective of a rails app using ActiveRecord, the distinction loses considerable importance due to the ORM abstraction layer.

+This project intentionally uses JavaScript without the TypeScript compiler.
+The TypeScript toolchain is infact provided by `create-react-app`, however the assignment specifically refers to JavaScript.
+For an SPA in a React-Redux-Saga structure, the decoupling introduced, while great for state management, can be more difficult to maintain over a longer period of time, with a greater potential for type errors.
+As such, TypeScript is normally recommended as a means to prevent common errors, as well as provide additional editor support.
+The omission of this for this project however is intentional as an interpretation of the intent of the assignment.
+I simply felt providing a rationale was important for such a decision

 ## Unfinished Tasks that would be logical continuations

 Scope is something that, if allowed to, never stops growing.
 As such I have recognized some items that would be intuitively valuable would this be a "real" product, but for which there in practice have little return on their investment in this context.